zyro23/grails-spring-websocket/README.md

 }
 ```

-Unless you want your handler method to be exposed as controller action, it is important that you define the annotated method as private or protected.
+Unless you want your handler method to be exposed as controller action, you should define the annotated method as protected or add an additional annotation `@grails.web.controllers.ControllerMethod`.

+Spring `@Controller` beans can be used as well.

 ### Client-side (sock.js / stomp.js)